 At the point of death.

-That was when the whole picture looked different.
+This was when the whole picture looked different.

-A missing bigger context in life
+Missing a bigger context in life

-In addition, it made no sense to me that we are part of continual life and death which seemingly has no end to itself.
+In addition, I didn’t understand why we are part of this cycle of life and death which has seemingly no end.
 Why are we brought into this world, if we are to die?
 Why is new life constantly being created only to end at some point?
-What is the real objective of life?
-What is the end point to this cycle?
+Why is there life and death?
+What is the real point of life?
+Is there an endpoint to this cycle?

-I started sounding out my friends around me.
+I started sounding out my friends.
 I tried to share with them my revelations about the hollowness of the goals we had been pursuing.
 I tried to trigger them to think further about their lives.

 Pursuit to discover my real purpose

-On hindsight, it was only when I stopped getting caught in the whole frenzy that I realized how drone-like it was.
-As I observed them on the sideline, everyone was just caught in a race of some sort.
-They were busying themselves to achieve a certain outcome, but did not really stop to think about whether that outcome was something they wanted.
-They were worrying day-in, day-out about their results, their interviews, their job placements.
-Nobody so much as thought about their life beyond that.
+In hindsight, it was only when I stopped getting caught in the whole frenzy of pursuing a societal purpose that I realized how drone-like it was.
+As I observed others from the sideline, everyone was caught in a race of some sort.
+They were busying themselves to achieve a certain outcome (be it earning money, getting XYZ job, getting good marks for an exam/assignment, etc.), but did not really stop to think about whether this outcome was what they wanted.
+They kept worrying day-in and day-out about their results, interviews, and job placements.
+Nobody thought about their life beyond that.